mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/clean-consistent-expressjs-controllers.md

 }
 ```

+At this point, you may be asking why we have an `executeImpl()` in addition to an `execute(req, res)` method.

+The idea is that the `execute(req, res)` **public** method exists in order to actually _hook up_ the Express handler to a Router, while the `executeImpl()` method is responsible for running the controller logic.

+This is done in order to **encapsulate the request and response objects** to the controller's **state** and remove the need for us to pass 'em around manually.

+If you're still confused, keep following along.
+It should become clear as we continue!

 ## Implementing a controller

 Let's take the basic example of creating a `User` that requires a valid `password`, `username` and `email`.